keiserlab/keiserlab.github.io/_pages/publications.md

         doi &nbsp; <i class="fas fa-external-link-alt"></i>
     btn_class: "btn--primary"

-feature_row6:

   - image_path: /assets/images/papers/20581797.jpg
+    alt: >-
-    alt: "A pilot study of the pharmacodynamic impact of SSRI drug selection and beta-1 receptor genotype (ADRB1) on cardiac vital signs in depressed patients: a novel pharmacogenetic approach"
+        A pilot study of the pharmacodynamic impact of SSRI drug selection and beta-1 receptor genotype (ADRB1) on cardiac vital signs in depressed patients: a novel pharmacogenetic approach
     title: >-
         <span itemprop="name">A pilot study of the pharmacodynamic impact of SSRI drug selection and beta-1 receptor genotype (ADRB1) on cardiac vital signs in depressed patients: a novel pharmacogenetic approach</span>
     excerpt: >-